Mediatek-Cloud/MCS-Android-SDK/README.md

 Note: the client version does not necessarily reflect the version used in the MCS API.

 ## Contact

 If you have any problems, please contact <mtkcloudsandbox@mediatek.com> or open an issue.
-Also, check [our forum](http://labs.mediatek.com/forums/forums/show/68.page) for some discussion.
+Also, check [our forum][mcs-forum] for some discussion.

 ## License